Seosamh Mac Grianna

+Date of birth

+It is unclear when Mac Grianna was born.
+He was said to have been born in August 1900, and 1900 is the year that appears on his commemorative plaque in Dublin.
+However, his birth certificate states that he was born on 15 January 1901.

 Education and early activities

 Seosamh was born to Feidhlimidh Mac Grianna and Máire Eibhlín Néillín Ní Dhomhnaill, the daughter of the famous storyteller Johnny Shéamaisín Ó Domhnaill.
 His siblings included the writer and translator Domhnall Ó Grianna, the poet and songwriter Seán Bán Mac Grianna, and the writer and translator Séamus Ó Grianna and many other members of his extended family played prominent roles in the cultural life of the Donegal Gaeltacht and in the State publishing house An Gúm.
 He was educated at St Eunan's College, Letterkenny, and St Columb's College in Derry.
 He trained as a teacher in St Patrick's College, Dublin, from which he graduated in 1921.
 He became involved in the Irish War of Independence, and, during the Irish Civil War, he was interned as an Anti-Treaty IRA member by the Irish Army for fifteen months along with his brother Hiúdaí.
 According to the Donegal-born historian Pádraig Ó Baoighill, the brothers participated in a hunger strike during their term in the internment camp at the Curragh, in County Kildare.
 He began a teaching career upon his release, but found it difficult to find a permanent position, partly because of his reputation as a former Anti-Treaty IRA member and internee.